alpenlabs/Technical-Whitepaper/README.md

 <img src="figures/7.png" width="600"/>
 </p>

 _Figure 7: This diagram shows the underlying structure of a P2TR address.
-Details around the public key $q$, internal key $p$, and the construction of the script tree root $m$ are provided in detailed in BIP 341 [72]._
+Details around the public key q, internal key p, and the construction of the script tree root m are provided in detailed in BIP 341 [72]._

 The third type of scriptPubKey in SegWit is Pay-to-Taproot (P2TR), shown in Figure 7.
 It combines the functionality of both the Pay-to-Witness-Public-Key-Hash (P2WPKH) and Pay-to-Witness-Script-Hash (P2WSH) by allowing a UTXO to be spent in either of two ways: by providing a signature from a public key (key path) or by providing the ScriptInputs, RedeemScript, and Control Block to spend from one of the leafs of the Script Tree (script path).
 Control Block contains the leaf version, internal key, and the Merkle proof cohashes of the spending script.